Learn How to Think (and Act) Like an Entrepreneur Part 6/8

-Many famous entrepreneurs appear to strike gold in their endeavors.
-Even if we hear the origin story of their success—they often took years filled with difficulty and multiple failures to get where they are—something is missing from the retelling.
-At a glance, this success looks like luck, a chance encounter with the right person or stumbling upon a solution worth enough to sell it.
+Many famous entrepreneurs appear to have struck gold in their endeavors.
+Even if we hear the origin story of their success, something is missing from the retelling.
+In fact, they often took years filled with difficulty and multiple failures to get where they are.
+At a glance, it looks like luck, a chance encounter with the right person, or stumbling upon a solution worth enough to sell it.

-But, as we have discussed previously, entrepreneurial thinkers are not simply lucky.
-Nor are they waiting for things to fall into their lap.
+But, as we have discussed previously, entrepreneurial thinkers are not simply lucky, nor are they waiting for things to fall into their lap.
 Furthermore, their goals are rarely to make money, at least at first.
 Entrepreneurs are choosing goals that inspire them to continue, often with empathy at the heart of their drive.
 They are going out and talking to stakeholders, taking action to find meaningful solutions to problems others face.
-And they are building wealth beyond creating capital, be it through investing time and effort wisely, or creating a support network to leverage when solving a difficult problem.
+And they are building wealth beyond creating capital, be it through investing time and effort wisely, or creating a support network to leverage when solving a complex problem.
 All of these strategies amount to compounding choices the entrepreneur is making.
-They choose their goal, they choose to act, they choose to invest rather than spend.
+They choose their goal; they choose to act; they choose to invest rather than spend.

 The compounding nature of these choices tends to act in their favor in myriad ways, some more obvious than others.
-Often, through the entrepreneurial process, new connections with people, places, and problems are made.
-When a meaningful connection is made, a spiderweb of possibility is created, where seemingly random events lead us to outcomes we might have never expected.
+Through the entrepreneurial process, new connections with people, places, and problems are often made.
+When a meaningful relationship is made, a spiderweb of possibility is created.
+Seemingly random events lead us to outcomes we might have never expected in this web.
 In other words, the entrepreneur creates their own luck.

 More on this in a moment…